TestTestellis/ansible/README.md

 ### Linting

+Linting will run `yamllint` and `ansible-lint`:

 ```shell
 molecule lint
 ```

 ### Building

-Create the VMs and run the playbook.
+Building creates the VMs and runs the playbook.

 ```shell
 molecule converge